Mathématique: Chapter 55

 “I let you win, darling.”

-“And that’s when you told me,” Jackson said, his voice tight as he looked at something on some screen that Young never wanted to see.
+“And that’s when you told me,” Jackson said, voice tight as he looked at something on some screen Young never wanted to see.
 “About Q’tesh.
 What she said to you at the end.”

-“It’s all right,” Jackson said, so quietly that the speakers nearly didn’t pick it up, “it’s all right to grieve for something that hurt you.
+“It’s all right,” Jackson said, so quietly that the speakers nearly didn’t pick it up.
+“It’s all right to grieve for something that hurt you.
 We do it all the time.”

 And there it was.